 There’s a fair chance you’ve never heard of iD Mobile.
 That seems to be the reaction I’ve always got when I tell people what network I’m on.
-At least it’s what I used to tell people.
+It’s a real shame as iD entered the Irish market two years ago to shake things up with a great concept, eventually delivering but never gaining momentum.
 Today, Dixons Carphone announced their preliminary results for 2016/2017.
 Contained in these results they announced their intention to remove iD Mobile from the Irish market.

 — Goos3D (@Goos3D_IE) June 28, 2017

 iD Mobile is an MVNO powered by Carphone Warehouse which runs on the Three mobile network.
 Following Three’s acquisition of O2 in 2013, the EU ruled that to preserve competition in Ireland, Three must support the creation of new networks.
 This ultimately led to iD Mobile and Virgin Mobile being created.

 iD is a fairly innovative network, which keeps the cost of your phone and plan separately in the interest of transparency – a feature replicated by Virgin Mobile.
 Since their launch in 2015, iD Mobile has failed to make an impact on the Irish market and was dogged with technical issues and poor handset ranges.
 This paled in comparison to the UK equivalent of the network which continues to go from strength to strength. iD Mobile’s poor performance in Ireland has ultimately led to the news today that Dixons Carphone plans to cease the MVNO’s operations in Ireland.